SDC-WebSockets/author-yt/README.md

 Started working on developing the CRUD methods of the server API.
 The legacy code only has the read/GET path so I refactored a bit on the read before moving on to the POST, PATCH, and DELETE routes.

 <ins>06/28/2021</ins>: API CRUD test<br/>
 Jest time!
 Not really my fav part in the development world but it's pretty much the requirement.
+Used 'supertest' to test all four CRUD paths.
 Finally got it done with a sigh of relief, phew...

 <ins>06/29/2021</ins>: Database research<br/>
 We want to try different databases for this SDC project.
 It uses MongoDB for the previous phase (FDC) so eventhough it is one of my favorite Db, I need to look around and compare at least one SQL and one NOSQL database.
 List of SQL candidates to research on: MySql, Postgres, MariaDB.
 NOSQL: Cassandra, Riak, Couchbase, CouchDB

+Project intro
+DB research
+Data generation scripts
+Queries performance benchmarks

 <ins>06/30/2021</ins>: Database generation scripts<br/>
 Working on developing data seeding scripts to generate 10 millions records of data.
 I used Postgres for this task and managed to generate up to 5 millions records before getting time out error.
 Splitting it is, 2 processes of 5 millions records each.